MUSC Student Handbook

 All students entering the Medical University of South Carolina, full-time and part-time, must provide proof of immunizations and are required to have health insurance in the event of illness or injury.
 Students not meeting the following requirements will not be allowed to attend classes.

 All immunizations or records must be documented in English and signed or stamped by a physician, nurse, or health care facility.
-If proof of immunity is by a blood titer, a copy of the lab report must be attached to the Medical University of South Carolina Immunization Record.
-Initials, abbreviations, or parental signatures are not acceptable.

 Information regarding the physical or mental status of students at MUSC is strictly confidential and available only to those directly involved in the student’s care.
 Information will be released only with the expressed written permission of the student involved.
 Medical information may also be released to the Public Health Department as required by law when a student is suffering from a reportable communicable disease.
 Student Health Services is HIPPA compliant.